Culture of Singapore

 The culture of Singapore has changed greatly over the millennia.
-Its contemporary modern culture consists of a combination of Asian and European cultures, mainly by Malay, South Asian, East Asian and Eurasian influences.
+Its contemporary modern culture consists of a combination of Asian (Malay / Tamil / Chinese) and European cultures.
 Singapore has been dubbed as a country where "East meets West", "Gateway to Asia" and a "Garden city".

 History

-Singapore's indigenous culture originates primarily from the Austronesian people that arrived from the island of Taiwan, settling between 1500 to 1000 BCE.
-It was then influenced during the Middle Ages primarily by multiple Chinese dynasties such as the Ming and Qing, as well as by other Asian countries such as the Majapahit Empire, Tokugawa shogunate, and the Ryukyu Kingdom.
-In the near-contemporary history after the British arrived, Singapore was also influenced by western countries.
-Repeated influence, absorption and selection in various ways have added to the development of a distinct and unique culture.
+Some of the earliest people in what is now Singapore were Austronesians that arrived between 1500 and 1000 BCE.
+The island then fell under various local kingdoms, which traded with other Asian countries.
+Singapore came under British control in the early 19th century, and following substantial immigration and economic changes became independent in the mid-20th century.

-It has a diverse populace of over 5.47 million people which is made up of Chinese, Malays, Indians, and Eurasians (plus other mixed groups) and Asians of different origins such as the Peranakan people, descendants of Chinese immigrants with Malay or Indonesian heritage.
+It has a populace of over 5.47 million people which is made up of Chinese, Malays, Indians, and Eurasians (plus other mixed groups) and Asians of different origins such as the Peranakan people, descendants of Chinese immigrants with Malay or Indonesian heritage.

 National character

 Meritocracy

 The Ministry of Education claims that "The system of meritocracy in Singapore ensures that the best and brightest, regardless of race, religion and socio-economic background, are encouraged to develop to their fullest potential.
 Everyone has access to education, which equips them with skills and knowledge to earn a better living."
 Primary education is compulsory for all children of age 7 to 12.
 Parents have to apply for exemptions from the Ministry of Education in Singapore to excuse their children with valid reasons.